Blueberry Pie Quick Bread

 Not just any blueberry bread will do – it has to be something a little different.

 And so, I converted my favorite almond crumble blueberry pie recipe into a quick bread.
 Same blueberry filling, simmered on the stove.
+Except instead of pouring it into a pie crust, we’re going to swirl it into a quick bread batter.

 The bread itself is not super sweet.
 The blueberry swirl filling is completely reminiscent of a pie (goal achieved!) and the almond crumble topping adds both a great flavor and textural contrast.